Skip to content

 If your business imports and registers cars for lease or rental in Denmark, your business has a producer responsibility and must register in the producer/importer register; you must also every year report the number of imported cars leased or rented in Denmark.

 There is also a producer responsibility for electrical equipment and batteries.
 This means, among others, that automotive accumulators and batteries imported together with the car should also be reported.
-Automotive batteries/starter batteries, or industrial batteries, or other electronic accessories for use in cars must be reported by the importer.
+Automotive batteries/starter batteries, or industrial batteries, or other electronic accessories imported and fitted in cars must be reported by the importer.
 Reporting is done in kilograms per calendar year.

 End-of-life vehicles